kitajs/docs/quickstart.md

 :::

-5. Adicione o arquivo `src/index.ts` com o seguinte conteúdo:
+5. Add the `src/index.ts` file with the following content:

 ::: code-group